rrm020/rrm020/TakehomeMidterm_files/TakehomeMidterm.md

-The p value here of .000519 shows us that it is significant, but the adjusted r-squared value of 0.0075 tells us there is little correlation between average temperature and avereage precipitation.
-This is also clearly indicated on the scatterplot above with values being very spread out.
-Although there was not a correlation between those variables, we can now look at average precipitation by cases and average temperaure by cases.
+The p value here of .000519 shows us that it is significant, but the adjusted r-squared value of 0.0075 tells us there is little correlation between average temperature and average precipitation.
+This is also clearly indicated on the scatter plot above with values being very spread out.
+Although there was not a correlation between those variables, we can now look at average precipitation by cases and average temperature by cases.

 ``` r
 ggplot() + ggtitle("Number of Cases by Mean Temperature") +